Lemon mint: planting, hardiness & usage

 Lemon mint: origin and characteristics

 There are about 30 species in the mint genus.
 Numerous mint hybrids have also been created through mostly natural crossbreeding.
 One of these is the peppermint (Mentha x piperita).
 New varieties regularly appear on the market as a result of breeding.
 Therefore, there is not just one lemon mint.
 Rather, there are different varieties and crosses whose scents and tastes are reminiscent of lemon.
-One of the most common is Mentha x gentilis var. citrata, a variety of ginger mint (Mentha x gentilis Syn.
-Mentha x gracilis).
+One of the most common is Mentha x gentilis var. citrata, a variety of ginger mint (Mentha x gracilis).
 There is also a variety of peppermint that is traded as lemon mint.
-This is Mentha x piperita var. citrate, which is known as Eau de Cologne mint.
+This is Mentha x piperita var. citrate, which is also known as Eau de Cologne mint.

 Tip: Ginger mint, which is also called noble mint, is a type of mint that probably resulted from a natural cross between field mint (Mentha arvensis) and spearmint (Mentha spicata).
 The ginger flavour of the leaves is rather subtle and their menthol content is relatively low.
 Mentha x gentilis var. variegata is a form of ginger mint with yellow variegated leaves.